Saran-Jagadeesan-Uma/internSearch/README.md

    cd frontend
    npm install
    npm start
+6. **Access the Application**:
-6. **The application should now be running at http://localhost:3000**
+   The application should now be running at http://localhost:3000

 ## Directory Structure